krishna-y-tummala/Operations-Research/README.md

 # Operations-Research
 Cost optimization of 3D printed bio implants
-Please use AMPL to run the scripts
+\nPlease use AMPL to run the scripts